List of tallest buildings in Tanzania

 This is a list of tallest buildings in Tanzania.
 In August 2021, it was revealed that the tallest building in the nation, Zanzibar Domino Tower, is in the pipeline for construction.
-The cost of building is reported to be US$1.3 billion, featuring 70 stories and located approximately 15 kilometers from the UNESCO World Heritage site of Stone Town.
+The cost of building is reported to be US$1.3 billion, featuring 70 stories and located approximately 15 km from the UNESCO World Heritage site of Stone Town.